 La Bicicleta Café & Workspace

 Plaza de San Ildefonso, 9, 28004 Madrid (Metro: Line 3 – Callao//Line 1 – Tribunal)

 And last but not least, La Bicicleta.
 A concept café with unique character and killer personality.
 Built around the owners’ passion for cycling, Oh and coffee, and art, and creativity.
 Inspiration breathes through every pore of this creatively decorated café.
 And their incredibly friendly staff are always open for a chat.
-If I lived and worked as a freelancer in Madrid I would probably be found here every morning enjoying the most delicious cup of hot cocoa ever, editing away clients projects at one of their many window high tables.
-Either way, I’m not surprised La Bicicleta is quickly becoming a staple among creatives looking for cafes workspace in Madrid to work from.
+If I lived and worked as a freelancer in Madrid I could probably be found here every morning enjoying the most delicious cup of hot cocoa ever, editing away clients projects at one of their many window high tables.
+Either way, I’m not surprised La Bicicleta is quickly becoming a staple among creatives looking for cafe workspace in Madrid to work from.

 And these are the top 5 cafe workspace in Madrid for creative travellers and/or freelancers.
 I hope this list was useful, if so, please don’t forget to share it.
 In the meantime, I’ll keep researching, as I’m sure many more cafes workspace in Madrid will open their doors soon.
 Keep an eye on this space for updated lists sooner rather than later.
 And please let me know down in the comments if there are any other cafés workspace I have missed and should be added to this list!